orgmir/luisramos.dev/src/content/2021-04-26-ler-1.1/index.md

 I use this app as a test bed for new frameworks and libraries.
 These changes didn't add anything to the feature set, but they felt really good!
 And I learned how to build an app without relying on fragments.

 One thing I am still learning is how to cut scope so I can finish something.
 I had to give up on the idea of "cleaning up" the code base.
 By that I mean adding missing tests and restructure the files to make more sense to some other dev.
-I realised that I would not be able to muster the energy to do it, so the project is now [open source](https://github.com/Orgmir/ler-android) for everyone to check out.
+I realized that I would not be able to muster the energy to do it, so the project is now [open source](https://github.com/Orgmir/ler-android) for everyone to check out.

 ## Version 1.1 is out!